 Real Estate Branding for the Agent

-Whether you're a new real estate agent or you've been around a while, how much thought and effort have you put into real estate branding.
-Too many consider their name their brand, as in Sam Jones Real Estate, or similar.
-That's OK, but you're not building a business that you can sell for anywhere near its value to you—unless you can find an agent named Sam Jones to buy it.
+Too many real estate agents consider their name as their brand, as in Sam Jones Real Estate, or similar.
+That's alright, but you're not building a business that you can sell for anywhere near its value to yourself.
+And, the odds of you finding another agent named Sam Jones to buy it is slim.

 So, first think about what you'd like for your real estate brand.
 Since real estate is local, Look toward brands that have the local market in them.
 Something like DownTown Denver Lofts is a niche example.
 The point is that you'll get some SEO value on the Web using a brand like that.
 It also tells your prospects what it is you're doing and what to expect.

 It's never too late to put a branding strategy and plan into play.
-But, some say: "I'm not Pepsi," so what can I really expect as benefits from branding and promotion of the brand?
+But, some real estate agents say: "I'm not Pepsi," so what can I expect as benefits from branding and promotion of the brand?
 You don't have to be Pepsi, as you're not selling in a worldwide marketplace.
-All you need to be is the Pepsi of your own local real estate market.
+All you need to be is the Pepsi of your local real estate market.

 Becoming the big fish in a small pond comes with many benefits, a lot of closing tables and higher commissions.
 Your micro market is the WHOLE market for sellers with homes there and buyers who want to buy there.
 They're not concerned with any other market, so yours is the world.
 You can dominate your world market if you'll get the brand and promote it everywhere you advertise.

-A custom email signature is a must.
-You would have something like:
+A custom email signature is an important brand enhancer.
+You could have something like this:

 Sam Jones, Realtor

 Every email you send out needs to promote your brand, whether through just the name, the domain name, or both.
 You're reinforcing the brand and keeping it top-of-mind with the email recipients.

 Every piece of printed marketing material must be branded.
 It is all a part of your real estate branding plan.

 - MLS Listings